openimis/openimis-dhis2-adapter_java/README.md

 For the current version the memory requirement is almost negligible, but that might change if we decide to fetch the openIMIS Patient or Claim data in bigger page-size and store them in-memory cache too.

 # Work in progress:
-1) Add Dhis2 relationship data for Insuree and Claim.
-2) Add a cron job, to execute the basic workflow every 24 hours, fetching only the data that was updated on the last date.
+1) Add a cron job, to execute the basic workflow every 24 hours, fetching only the data that was updated on the last date.
 Currently it fetches data last updated after 2019-01-01, using the refDate param.
 This can changed in ParamsUtil class in util package.
-3) Add a external application.properties file.
+2) Add a external application.properties file.
 This will contain the openIMIS url, Dhis2 url, their respective username and passwords.
 So changing these variables wont require making a new .jar file.
 Currently these can be changed in APIConfiguration class in util package.